Battle of Clavijo

 The Battle of Clavijo by Corrado Giaquinto.
 Museo del Prado, Madrid.

-The Battle of Clavijo is a mythical battle, believed for centuries to be historical, which became a popular theme of Spanish traditions regarding the Reconquista.
+The Battle of Clavijo is a battle which became a popular theme of Spanish traditions regarding the Reconquista.
 Stories about the battle first arose in the 13th century.
 According to these stories, it was fought near Clavijo between Christians led by Ramiro I of Asturias and Muslims led by the Emir of Córdoba.
-The Diccionario de historia de España (1968) and the historiographical criticism of Juan Francisco Masdeu have made it be considered today a legendary battle, whose inclusion in the chronicles would be due to Archbishop Rodrigo Jiménez de Rada, in the 1200's that would include, mixing and mythologizing data from other battles of different times and locations, although it is, broadly speaking, the mythification of the second battle of Albelda.
+The Diccionario de historia de España (1968) and the historiographical criticism of Juan Francisco Masdeu have made it be considered today a legendary battle, whose inclusion in the chronicles would be due to Archbishop Rodrigo Jiménez de Rada, in the 1200's that would include, mixing data from other battles of different times and locations.
 However, the battle was celebrated as an element of shaping Spanish national history and the origin of the pilgrimage of the way of Saint James.

 Legend

 The battle allegedly took place in May 23, 844, during the Reconquista period, in the Campo de la Matanza, near Clavijo, La Rioja, Spain.
 The Christian forces were led by King Ramiro I of Asturias and General Sancho Fernández de Tejada.

 Ramiro's Christian troops, led by Sancho de Tejada, went in search of the Muslims commanded by Abd ar-Rahman II; but upon reaching Nájera and Albelda they would see themselves surrounded by a large Arab army made up of troops from the peninsula and levies from present-day Morocco, with the Christians having to take refuge in the Clavijo castle in Monte Laturce.

 The chronicles say that Ramiro I had a dream in which the apostle Santiago (Saint James or James the Great) appeared, promising victory.
 The next day, May 23, 844, the armies of Ramiro I, encouraged by the presence of the warrior apostle mounted on a white steed, faced the Muslim army.

 After the victory, in honor of Saint James, Ramiro ordered the construction of the Church of the Blessed Santiago and granted Sancho certain privileges in addition to the surname Tejada in memory of the branch of a yew tree that he used as a weapon when his spear was broken in combat.

 On May 25 in the city of Calahorra (the year is not specified), Ramiro dictated the vow of Santiago, committing all Christians of the Peninsula to make a pilgrimage to Santiago de Compostela the way of Saint James, bringing offerings in gratitude to the Apostle for his intervention and imposing a mandatory tax on the Church.

 With this event, the Apostle became a symbol of the fight against Islam, and since then he was recognized as Santiago Matamoros.